(Last Updated: February 2015)

 Nail fungus becomes increasingly harder to treat the longer you wait.
 This Definitive Guide to Removing Nail Fungus works for 99.9% of nail fungus conditions and is most effective when followed exactly.

-STEP 1: Prepare Yourself
+INTRODUCTION: Prepare Yourself

 Understand the Personal Requirements